packbackbooks/engineering-docs/the-sprint.md

 ### Daily sync-up

 This meeting (elsewhere referred to as stand up or scrum) should last no more than 15 minutes.
-The purpose of sync-up is to coordinate within the team (and accross teams if needed) to ensure they meet their sprint goals.
+The purpose of sync-up is to coordinate within the team (and across teams if needed) to ensure they meet their sprint goals.

 Each team member should answer: